MuSeonSeong/lca-langgraph-essentials/js/README.md

 <img width="1196" height="468" alt="Screenshot 2025-10-16 at 8 29 57 AM" src="https://github.com/user-attachments/assets/2e916b2d-e3b0-4c59-a178-c5818604b8fe" />

+## 📚 Tutorial Overview

+This directory contains TypeScript implementations for Labs 1-5, and an additional email workflow example.
+These labs cover the foundations of LangGraph that will enable you to build any workflow or agent.

+### `L1/` - LangGraph Essentials
+TypeScript examples demonstrating all the core components of LangGraph:
+- State and Nodes (`01-simple-node.ts`)
+- Edges
+    - Parallel execution (`02-parallel-execution.ts`)
+    - Conditional routing (`03-conditional-edges.ts`, `03-conditional-edge-router.ts`)
+- Memory (`04-memory.ts`)
+- Interrupts/Human-In-The-Loop (`05-interrupts.ts`)

+### `L2/` - Email Workflow
+A structured workflow to process customer emails (`email-workflow-complete.ts`).
+This example utilizes all of the building blocks from L1:
+- Task tracking with status management (pending/in_progress/completed)
+- Intent classification and routing
+- Documentation search and bug tracking
+- Human review with interrupts

 ## 🎯 Running Examples

 ### Individual L1 Examples